rick7122003/Country-Economy/README.md

 # Country-Economy Analysis
 Country Economy 2000-2023:  USA, Canada, Australia, Russia, India, China

 Machine Learning outcomes: Model: GradientBoostingRegressor has highest accuracy R-squared: 0.977106391701919 & Mean Absolute Error (MAE): 0.1449901012841944
 Recommend adoption to predicting Unemployment rate versus variables as follows:

 # Unemployment rate versus Relevant features
 X = df[['Poverty Rate (%)', 'Inflation Rate (%)', 'Literacy Rate (%)']]
 y = df['Unemployment Rate (%)']

+Based on the provided evaluation metrics, RandomForestRegressor appears to be the most promising model for predicting unemployment rates in this case.

+Here's a breakdown:

+R-squared:

+RandomForestRegressor achieves the highest R-squared (0.9861), indicating that it explains a significantly larger proportion of the variance in the data compared to other models.
+This suggests it captures the underlying relationships in the data more effectively.
+Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE):

+RandomForestRegressor consistently demonstrates the lowest values for these error metrics, indicating that its predictions are closer to the actual values compared to other models.
+Lower error values generally imply better model performance.
+Therefore, based on these metrics, the RandomForestRegressor appears to be the most suitable model for predicting unemployment rates in this scenario.

+Considerations:

+Model Complexity: While RandomForestRegressor performs well, it's important to consider its complexity.
+Interpretability: If model interpretability is crucial, Linear Regression might be preferred due to its simpler structure and easier interpretability of coefficients.
+Data Size: For very large datasets, training a RandomForestRegressor might be computationally more expensive than simpler models.
+Recommendations:

+Hyperparameter Tuning: Further fine-tune the hyperparameters of the RandomForestRegressor (e.g., n_estimators, max_depth, min_samples_split) to potentially improve its performance.
+Cross-validation: Use techniques like k-fold cross-validation to obtain a more robust estimate of model performance and prevent overfitting.
+Domain Expertise: Consider incorporating domain-specific knowledge to further refine the model and select the most suitable features.

+METRICS PRINT OUT AND VISUALIZATION:

 Model: LinearRegression